Confused? Navigate the Different Types of Choices

 A Sophie's Choice

 Thirdly, Sophie's Choice is a moral choice.
 We have to make a choice between two desirable things, knowing that once we had chosen, we can never choose the other thing as well.
-The original meaning referred to a tragic movie, so Sophie's choice has a connotation of being a very hard choice with tragic consequences.
+The original meaning referred to a tragic movie, so this type of choosing has a connotation of being a very hard choice with tragic consequences.
 However, the same sort of choice can arise in everyday situations.
 If two friends invited us to their weddings at the same time on the same day, that would be a Sophie's Choice.

 A Morton's Fork